 We all experience pressure and tension at times.
 But what happens when we're overwhelmed depends on the individual.

-The Endurance assessment throws a spotlight on three areas: First, we examine four common sources of stress.
+The Endurance assessment throws a spotlight on three areas: First, we examine four common causes of stress.
 Next, four stress-inducing sources are investigated.
 Lastly, we report on how we deal with stress when it's upon us.

 This assessment comes highly recommended!